-- 2 cups cheddar cheese (fine-shredded, divided use)
+- 2 cups finely shredded cheddar cheese (divided)

-- 1 package/24-ounce hash brown potatoes (frozen, break up any frozen clumps)
+- 1 package (24-ounces) frozen hash brown potatoes (break up any frozen clumps)

 - Optional: 4 slices bacon (cooked crisp and crumbled)

-- In a large bowl, combine butter, chicken soup, sour cream, egg, thyme, kosher salt, and pepper.
+In a large bowl, combine melted butter, cream of chicken soup, sour cream, egg, thyme, kosher salt, and pepper.
 Mix well.
+Add 1 cup of the cheddar cheese, frozen hash brown potatoes, onion, red bell pepper, and bacon, if using, and combine.

-- To the soup mixture, add 1 cup of the Cheddar cheese, frozen hash brown potatoes, onion, red bell pepper, and optional bacon.
-Mix well.
-Pour into prepared casserole dish.
-Top with remaining cup of Cheddar cheese.
+Pour mixture into prepared casserole dish.
+Top with the remaining cup of cheddar cheese.
 Sprinkle top lightly with paprika.

-- Bake uncovered for 1 hour and 15 minutes.
-Let rest for 15 minutes, then sprinkle with optional chives before serving.
+Bake uncovered for 1 hour and 15 minutes.
+Let rest for 15 minutes, then sprinkle with chives, if desired, before serving.

 For premade casseroles or leftovers that are in a glass baking dish and have been refrigerated, do not place directly into a hot oven as the glass can shatter.
 Instead, place any cold glass bakeware into a cold oven to warm up while it preheats.
 Or, allow the bakeware to rest outside of the fridge for 30 minutes to reach room temperature while the oven preheats.

 - This casserole is ideal to prepare ahead of time—just refrigerate until ready to bake.
 You can also freeze the dish once it is baked and let thaw before reheating.